-Hanover Creative Gallery is a contemporary exhibition space, artist hub, and community learning haven, dedicated to increasing art exposure and strengthening the bond between artists, at need groups, and everyone else.
+Hanover Creative Gallery (HCG) is a contemporary exhibition space, artist hub, and community learning haven, dedicated to increasing arts exposure and strengthening the bond between artists, under-resourced groups, and the wider community.

 Exhibit curation, overseen by Áine Mickey, emphasizes highly conceptual exhibitions, presenting works by advanced, mid-career, and emerging artists.
 This approach aims to cultivate collections that are universally accessible while concurrently advancing creative inquiry and intellectual discourse.
 HCG's programming is focused on providing art experiences to groups in need and supporting the surrounding community through offerings such as professional development, artist-led workshops, and venues for performance and language-based creative exploration.